 The purpose of a pet policy is to establish clear guidelines for ownership of pets and to ensure that no applicant or resident is discriminated against regarding admission or continued occupancy because of ownership of pets.
-It also establishes reasonable rules governing the keeping of common household pets.
+It also establishes reasonable rules governing the Top of the Document keeping of common household pets.
 This part contains pet policies that apply to all developments.